 Fancy expanding your streaming scope?
 When we tested ExpressVPN with Netflix, BBC iPlayer, Disney+, and Amazon Prime Video, it was able to unblock every single one.
 This alone could make ExpressVPN worth it for you.

-Should you ever run into any issues with Express, we found the live chat support team incredibly helpful, and the huge range of well-written support guides is a great first line of defence.
+Should you ever run into any issues with Express, we found the live chat support team incredibly helpful, and the huge range of well-written support guides is a great first line of defense.
 And, if you choose to sign up and find that you don't enjoy the service, there's also a 30-day money-back guarantee backing you up.

 Overall, ExpressVPN is the very best Windows VPN available right now.
 If you're looking for a service that's easy to use with no compromises, it's the one to go for.